Analysis | Power Up: It's Election Day. Here's what the experts are watching on a long night.

 You may have heard this one before, but it's all about turnout: While Joe Biden's lead over President Trump has been remarkably consistent, both in national and battleground polling, there's a fair share of unknowns and uncertainty in our highly charged and polarized environment — along with a margin of error that can swing either way.

-The massive increase in early and mail voting due to the coronavirus pandemic means the majority of voters — for the first time in American history — are expected to have cast their ballots before Election Day, a detail expected to favor Democrats.
-But with Republicans expected to turn out in droves today, analysts are closely watching turnout to assess whether Republicans will overtake that early advantage in many key states.
+The massive increase in early and mail voting due to the coronavirus pandemic means the majority of voters — for the first time in American history — are expected to have cast their ballots before Election Day, which is expected to favor Democrats.
+But with Republicans expected to turn out in droves today, analysts are closely watching turnout to assess whether they will overtake that early advantage in many key states.

 With the mail ballot surge virtually ensuring a potentially lengthy counting period in some states, if the race ends up close, it's possible we won't know the winner for days or weeks — and that's perfectly normal.